axelvaldez/radical-companies/_posts/disentangling/2022-09-13-disentangling-management.markdown

 <h1>The Lesser Bosses</h1>
  <h2>Hiring</h2>
   <p>Except for their direct staff, the Lesser Bosses get involved in hiring just in case their boss asks.
 They really add no value to the process.
 In fact, they slow it down.
-After wasting a lot of time and effort accomodating the boss, and the delays that introduces, he does a very short &ldquo;interview&rdquo; and renders a final decision to hire or not.
+After wasting a lot of time and effort accommodating the boss, and the delays that introduces, he does a very short &ldquo;interview&rdquo; and renders a final decision to hire or not.
 This happens after extensive interviewing by the team, people who know the subject matter well and are going to work with the candidate.
 Many Lesser Bosses go with the team&rsquo;s decision, but others don&rsquo;t, because &ldquo;I didn&rsquo;t like her&hellip; attitude&hellip; tatoos&hellip; questions.&rdquo;</p>
   <p>In a co-managed company,<a href="#en01"><sup id="bm01">&hairsp;&nabla;&hairsp;</sup></a> the people who are going to team up with the candidate make the final decision to hire or not.
 They may even do away with the interview altogether because the candidate is not just a vessel of cognitive skills, the rest of her comes along with it, and her contributions come from her whole person.</p>
  <h2>Firing</h2>
   <p>Firing is usually left to the Lesser Boss.
 Many of them dislike doing it, so they ignore it or postpone doing it until things come to a head.
 In a co-managed company, the team can eject a person and tell him the reasons why directly.
 No boss needed.</p>